networkservicemesh/networkservicemesh/docs/Ubuntu.md

-# Preapring an Ubuntu host to run Network Service Mesh
+# Preparing an Ubuntu host to run Network Service Mesh

 The following instructions assume Ubuntu 18.04.